-Pittsburgh Penguins defenseman Kris Letang has signed a contract with SKA Saint Petersburg of Russia's Kontinental Hockey League, according to the team's official website.
+Pittsburgh Penguins defenseman Kris Letang has agreed to terms on a contract with SKA Saint Petersburg of Russia's Kontinental Hockey League, according to the team's official website.

 Letang signed his contract with the club during SKA's 4-0 victory against Lokomotiv Yaroslavl on Friday night.
 He is expected to be available to play in the team's game against Neftekhimik Nizhnekamsk on Sunday.

 The 25-year-old decided to sign in Russia due to the ongoing collective bargaining negotiations between the NHL and NHL Players Association.
 After exchanging multiple proposals, discussions between the two sides took a turn for the worse on Thursday.